 Configure and Run:

-First, let’s configure the generator so that CH1 and CH2 are identical signals and they start at the same time.
+First, let’s configure the generator so that CH1 and CH2 are identical signals and start simultaneously.
 The SIGLENT SDG X series of generators feature a handy tracking feature that forces the settings and actions on CH1 to be mirrored on CH2.

 To enable Tracking: